UAIbot/UAIbot.github.io/docs/User_Guide/UAIbotPy_quickstart.md

 sim.save("/your/folder/path", "example")  # Run the simulation

 ```
-If you execute de Python code above you should see the simulation below after you open the "example.html" file at "/your/folder/path"
+If you execute the Python code above you should see the simulation below after you open the "example.html" file at "/your/folder/path"

 <iframe frameBorder="0" scrolling="no" src="/assets/Python_examples/creating_a_simulation.html" style="width:800px;height:650px;"></iframe>